ROBERTO CACCIAPAGLIA

 2023 © Roberto Cacciapaglia - All Rights Reserved - Privacy & Cookie Policy

-Roberto Cacciapaglia is an Italian composer and pianist, was born in Milan, based in Milan and London.
-He received his diploma in composition under the guidance of Bruno Bettinelli from the Conservatorio Giuseppe Verdi of Milan.
-He also studied electronic music and conducting.
-He worked at the RAI’s Studio of Musical Phonology (Italian State broadcasting company) and also collaborated with the National Research Council (CNR) of Pisa, studying computer applications in the field of music.
-He is a leading protagonist in the area of innovative music.
-By virtue of his style in music he integrates the classical tradition with electronic experimentalism.
+Roberto Cacciapaglia is an Italian composer and pianist, based in Milan and London.
+He received his diploma in composition under the guidance of Bruno Bettinelli at the Giuseppe Verdi Conservatory of Milan.
+His studies focused also on electronic music and conducting.
+He worked at the RAI’s Studio of Musical Phonology and collaborated with the National Research Council (CNR) of Pisa, studying computer applications in the field of music.
+He is a leading protagonist in the field of innovative music and his style integrates classical tradition with electronic experimentalism.

-In 1976 he recorded “Sonanze” for the German label Ohr.
-It was the first quadraphonic LP ever released in Italy, and brought Roberto into contact with German music groups such as Popol Vuh (concert in State University) and Tangerine Dream.
-In the following years, he published and performed several oeuvres, concerts and ballet music: “Sei note in Logica” (‘Six Notes in Logic’ released by Philips – 1978) for voice, orchestra and computer.
+In 1975 he recorded “Sonanze” for the German label Ohr.
+It was the first quadraphonic LP ever released in Italy and brought Roberto into contact with German music groups such as Popol Vuh and Tangerine Dream.
+In the following years, he published and performed several oeuvres, concerts, and ballet music: “Sei note in Logica” (‘Six Notes in Logic’ released by Philips – 1978) for voice, orchestra and, computer.
 “Generazioni del Cielo” (‘Generations of the Sky’, Ricordi Edition – 1986) opera in two acts presented at Teatro Metastasio of Prato.
-“Lamentazioni di Geremia” (‘Lamentations of Jeremiah’ – 1988) five elegies, performed at International Festival of Tel Aviv, Jerusalem.
-That same year at the Aterforum of Ferrara he performed in concert with Terry Riley “In C”, an anthem of minimalist music, (Mirumir – 2012), published along with “Transarmonica”.
-“Aurea Carmina”, for soloist, choir and orchestra based on a text by Pythagoras, commissioned by the Accademia Nazionale di Santa Cecilia in Rome.
+“Lamentazioni di Geremia” (‘Lamentations of Jeremiah’ – 1988) five elegies, performed at the International Festival of Tel Aviv, Jerusalem.
+That same year at the Aterforum of Ferrara he performed with Terry Riley “In C”, an anthem of minimalist music, and published along with “Transarmonica”.
+“Aurea Carmina”, for soloist, choir, and orchestra based on a text by Pythagoras, commissioned by the National Academy Santa Cecilia in Rome.
 “Il Segreto dell'Alba” (‘The Secret of the Dawn’ – 1989) ballet-pantomime, presented at Teatro Comunale of Bologna.
-“Un Giorno X” (‘X-Day’ – 1990) his second opera, was staged at the Conservatory of Milan.
-“Le Mille e una Notte” (‘Thousand and One Nights’ – 1991) a fable in music was featured at the Berliner Festspiele and the Spoleto Festival.
+“Un Giorno X” (‘X-Day’ – 1990) his second opera, was staged at the Milan Conservatory.
+“Le Mille e una Notte” (‘Thousand and One Nights’ – 1991) a fable in music was featured at Berliner Festspiele, Mariinsky Theatre and Spoleto Festival.

-He gave concerts for the Milanesiana, including “La Dissoluzione dell’Aria” (‘Dissolution of Air’ – 2003) with Derek Walcott, Nobel Prize in Literature.
-“Mente Radiosa” (‘Radiant mind’ – 2005) with Rita Levi-Montalcini, Nobel Prize in Medicine.
+He gave concerts for the Milanesiana, including “La Dissoluzione dell’Aria” (‘Dissolution of Air’ – 2003) with Derek Walcott, Nobel Prize in Literature and “Mente Radiosa” (‘Radiant mind’ – 2005) with Rita Levi-Montalcini, Nobel Prize in Medicine.

 Ever conscious of the theme of ecology, Roberto collaborated with Earth Day – world day for the safeguarding of the planet – playing in Rome, Piazza del Popolo and in Bologna, Piazza Maggiore, G7 Environment (2017).

-“Celebration Tour 2018” – launched in Moscow before travelling throughout Russia into Siberia, then Europe, America, China, and ending in Istanbul.
-During this Tour the concert he gave at Carnegie Hall in New York was rated “Best Live Act 2019” by the Bluebird Reviews journal.
+His “Celebration Tour 2018”, launched in Moscow, traveled through Russia into Siberia, then Europe, America, China, and ending in Istanbul.
+The concert held at Carnegie Hall in New York during the tour was rated “Best Live Act 2019” by the Bluebird Reviews journal.

-The same year he recorded “Diapason” with the Royal Philharmonic Orchestra at the Abbey Road Studios in London.
-This was subsequently performed in concerts worldwide in the “Diapason Worldwide Tour”.
+The same year he recorded “Diapason” with the Royal Philharmonic Orchestra at the legendary Abbey Road Studios in London.
+That album was subsequently performed in concerts worldwide in the “Diapason Worldwide Tour”.

 Sito realizzato a cura di